 Source: Thrillist

-Get updates on Predator: Badlands on social media by following us on X, on Instagram and liking our Facebook page!
+Get updates on upcoming Predator movies delivered to your social media by following us on X, on Instagram and liking our Facebook page!